siriknikita/Personal-Finance-Tracker-Client/README.md

 ## Testing an Application

 For the purpose of project improvement, an application was deployed and tested on Azure.
 While testing, a bugs was found and addressed to the [feedback form](https://docs.google.com/document/d/1K5PmItaZCPgPM3I89sUCpidnY_o_bC91UvVepshO4PA/edit?usp=sharing).

+## Post-deployment stage

+After deployment, a new bugs were found, reported and fixed according to the recommendations and best practices.
+Also, UI/UX was also improved: better styling, notificaiton system, and other improvements.

 ## Project Task Decomposition